 The study of criminal behavior and its treatment.
 The development of criminal behavior and societal reaction in contemporary society are addressed in terms of major social theories of crime and its causation.
 The treatment and rehabilitation of the offender by probation, imprisonment, and parole are addressed in terms of philosophy and policy.
-Prerequisite(s): CRJU 1103 or SOCI 1101; SOCI 1160.
+Prerequisite(s): CRJU 1103 or SOCI 1101 or SOCI 1103/PSYC 1103; SOCI 1160; SOCI 3002 and SOCI 3380.